githubuser20152014/link-saver/README.md

    - Click any link to open it in a new tab
    - Click the star icon to add/remove from favorites
    - Click the trash icon to delete a link
+   - Use the search box to filter links by title or URL

 ## Project Structure